zackemcee/books_analysis/README.md

 ## Machine Learning Modeling

 In this component, we build and evaluate machine learning models to predict various properties of the books in the dataset using `sklearn`.
-This may include models to predict the genre of a book based on its text, or models to predict the rating of a book based on its reviews.
+This may include models to predict the rating of a book based on its title, author, number of reviews, number of pages...

 ## Dash Renderer Dashboard